HuseyincanErgin/LineSight/README.md

 Cp/Cpk Capability Penalty
 ```

-This matters because the most important machine is not always the one with the most failures.
+This matters because the most important machine is not always the one with the highest number of failures.

-Sometimes the real priority is the machine that creates the highest financial loss, longest downtime, or weakest process capability.
+Sometimes the real priority is the machine that creates the highest cost, longest downtime, or weakest process capability.

 ---

-## 6. Process capability analysis
+## 8. Process Capability Analysis

-LineSight uses Cp and Cpk to evaluate whether the production process is capable and centered.
+LineSight uses **Cp** and **Cpk** to evaluate whether the production process is capable and centered.

 ```text
 Cp = (USL - LSL) / (6σ)